Michigan (MI) Nursing Degrees & Licenses

 The nursing wages paid in Michigan demonstrate a significant increase over salaries earned throughout the country, suggesting that nursing is an attractive career option within the state.
 The tables below highlight the differences in nursing wages between Michigan and the rest of the United States.

-All data is from the Bureau of Labor Statistics (May 2022)—the latest data available as of June 2023.
+All data is from the Bureau of Labor Statistics (May 2024)—the latest data available as of March 2026.

 Licensed Practical Nurse Salaries